FENECON Industrial XL Operating Instructions

 • The SoC of the individual batteries should be within a range of 25 to 75 %.
 If this is not the case, charge or discharge the batteries accordingly.

-• Recharging the slide-in battery modules is recommended from an SoC of <25 %.
+• Recharging the batteries is recommended from an SoC of <25 %.

 Storage area: Fireproof indoors/outdoors with suitable weather protection